bruvellu/cephalic-furrow/3-text/furrow.md

 After filling the plate with water, we used a brush to release the eggs from the agar and transferred them to a cell strainer with 100\ µm nylon mesh (VWR).
 To remove the chorion, we immersed the embryos in 20% bleach (sodium hypochlorite solution, Merck 1.05614.2500) for 90\ s, washed abundantly with water, and proceeded to mounting for live imaging.

-We maintained *Clogmia* flies in 9cm-wide plastic petri dishes with a layer of wet cotton at room temperature and fed weekly with powder parsley.
+We maintained *Clogmia* flies in 9cm-wide plastic Petri dishes with a layer of wet cotton at room temperature and fed weekly with powder parsley.
 To obtain embryos for fixation, we collected the adult flies in a 200\ mL hard plastic vial with wet cotton, and let them mate for 2--3 days.
 Then, we anesthetized the flies with CO~2~, dissected the ovaries from ripe females, and released the eggs using tweezers in deionized water, which activates embryonic development [@Sander1985-sg; @Garcia-Solache2010-lz].
 We let embryos develop in deionized water at room temperature until the desired stage.